hardisj/erinsaudiocorner/content/english/loudspeakers/Presonus_Eris_E3_5.md

 <img align="left" src="https://dl.dropboxusercontent.com/s/7na0jx02q86p90z/Mackie%20vs%20PreSonus%20adjusted.png?dl=0" alt="specs" width="100%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />

+While it is true these speakers cost only $100, the response could be much more neutral without costing more.
+Don't let price always be a scapegoat for poor quality.

 As with anything else, I suggest purchasing these from a retailer who offers a return policy so you can try these out in-home.
 If you're in search of such a retailer, please consider using my B&H affiliate link below.